subtle-byte/allfields/README.md

 allfields is a Go linter.
 It checks that all fields in the struct literal are set.

 allfields checks only the struct literals with the `//allfields` comments just inside them.
 In the following example the linter will throw error because the `Age` field is not set while creating `userAlice`, but `userBob` will successfully pass the checks.
-To run the allfields linter use the command like `go run github.com/subtle-byte/allfields/cmd/go-allfields path/to/packages`.
+To run the allfields linter use the command like `go run github.com/subtle-byte/allfields/cmd/go-allfields path/to/packages` (`path/to/packages` can be `../...` for example).

 ```go
 type User struct {